cerebral/overmind/packages/proxy-state-tree/README.md

 const mutationTree = tree.getMutationTree()
 const mutationTree2 = tree.getMutationTree()

-mutationTree.state.foo = "bar2"
+mutationTree.state.foo = 'bar2'
-mutationTree2.state.bar = "baz2"
+mutationTree2.state.bar = 'baz2'

 tree.flush([mutationTree, mutationTree2])
 ```

-A flush returns what mutations has been flushed out, also with a *flushId*.
+A flush returns what mutations has been flushed out, also with a _flushId_.

 ## onMutation